guardrex/aspnetcore-iis-ps-publish/README.md

-# net5-iis-ps-publish
+# netcore-iis-ps-publish
-Experimental script for publishing .NET 5 projects to one or more IIS servers.
+Experimental script for publishing ASP.NET Core projects to one or more IIS servers.

 ### Updated for `dotnet cli`!!!
 Yes! `dotnet cli` publishing, based on a flat output structure, is radically different from what we had with DNX.
 This script has been updated to work with `dotnet cli` projects.